Skip to Content

 Read Time: 5 Minutes

-Ever since the global financial crisis of 2008, investor capital has flooded into funds that combine stocks, bonds, and other asset classes.
-According to Morningstar data, assets in multi-asset mutual funds and ETFs reached $4 trillion in 2020, up from roughly $1 trillion in 2008.
+After the global financial crisis of 2008, investor capital flooded into funds that combine stocks, bonds, and other asset classes.
+According to Morningstar data, assets in multi-asset mutual funds and ETFs reached $4 trillion in 2023, up from roughly $1 trillion in 2008.

 While they go by different names and come in varying shapes and sizes, these multi-asset funds share built-in asset allocation and often target an objective.
 As they say at industry conferences, today’s investors prefer “solutions over products.”